neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 ```

 ## Benchmarking Example
-`benchmark.py` is a script for benchmarking sparsified and quantized
-hugging face transformers
+`benchmark.py` is a script for benchmarking sparsified hugging face transformers
 performance with DeepSparse.
 For a full list of options run `python
 benchmark.py -h`.